 The Innovation Agenda aims to provide students with a superior academic and social experience that will increase achievement, close achievement gaps, and build 21st century skills.
-A new rigorous Upper School Program will be provided to all Cambridge students in grades 6-8.
-This program will be offered to students through a new Upper School Network, consisting of four "upper campuses."
-The Upper School Program will also be offered to students in grades 6-8 attending the Amigos School.
+A rigorous Upper School Program will be provided to all Cambridge students in grades 6-8.
+This program is offered to students through a new Upper School Network, consisting of four "upper campuses."
+The Upper School Program is offered to students in grades 6-8 attending the Amigos School.

 English | Kreyòl Ayisyen | Português | Español | 한국의 | Amharic

 The Cambridge School Committee approved the Innovation Agenda by a vote of 6 to 1 on March 15, 2011.
-A community-wide implementation planning process began at that time and will continue throughout 2011-12.
+A community-wide implementation planning process began at that time continued throughout 2011-12.